MySQL on Linux

 sudo apt install mysql-server

-During the installation process, you’ll be prompted to set a root password for MySQL.
-Make sure to choose a strong password and keep it secure.
+During installation, you’ll be prompted to set a root password for MySQL.
+Choose a strong password and keep it secure.

-If you are not prompted to set a password, you can set it manually by running the following command:
+If you’re not prompted to set a password, set it manually:

 sudo mysql